vishnu-kyatannawar/linkedin-bot/README.md

-# linkedin-auto-like
+# linkedin-bot
-Puppeteer script is used to like recent company posts.
+Puppeteer script is used to like and repost recent company posts.

 # About the script
-This script uses headless chrome to automate user actions to like linkedIn posts of a company.
+This script uses headless chrome to automate user actions to like and repost linkedIn posts of a company.

 # Requirements